rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/pod-security-standards.md

 ---

 [Pod Security Standards (PSS)](https://kubernetes.io/docs/concepts/security/pod-security-standards/) and [Pod Security Admission (PSA)](https://kubernetes.io/docs/concepts/security/pod-security-admission/) define security restrictions for a broad set of workloads.
-They are available and turned on by default starting on Kubernetes v1.23, and replace [Pod Security Policies (PSP)](https://kubernetes.io/docs/concepts/security/pod-security-policy/) in Kubernetes v1.25 and above.
+They became available and were turned on by default in Kubernetes v1.23, and replace [Pod Security Policies (PSP)](https://kubernetes.io/docs/concepts/security/pod-security-policy/) in Kubernetes v1.25 and above.

 PSS define security levels for workloads.
 PSAs describe requirements for pod security contexts and related fields.
 PSAs reference PSS levels to define security restrictions.

 ## Upgrade to Pod Security Standards (PSS)

-Ensure you migrate all PodSecurityPolicies to another workload security mechanism.
+Ensure that you migrate all PSPs to another workload security mechanism.
-This includes mapping your current PSPs into Pod Security Standards for enforcement with the [Pod Security Admission controller](https://kubernetes.io/docs/concepts/security/pod-security-admission/).
-If Pod Security Admission is not enough for your use case, the use of a policy engine is recommended.
-Some examples of policy engines include [OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper), [Kubewarden](https://www.kubewarden.io/), [Kyverno](https://kyverno.io/), and [NeuVector](https://neuvector.com/).
-Refer to the documentation of your policy engine of choice for more information on how to migrate from PodSecurityPolicy.
+This includes mapping your current PSPs to Pod Security Standards for enforcement with the [PSA controller](https://kubernetes.io/docs/concepts/security/pod-security-admission/).
+If the PSA controller won't meet all your organization's needs, we recommend that you use a policy engine, such as [OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper), [Kubewarden](https://www.kubewarden.io/), [Kyverno](https://kyverno.io/), or [NeuVector](https://neuvector.com/).
+Refer to the documentation of your policy engine of choice for more information on how to migrate from PSPs.

 :::caution
 You must add your new policy enforcement mechanisms _before_ you remove the PodSecurityPolicy objects.
 If you don't, you may create an opportunity for privilege escalation attacks within the cluster.
 :::

-### Removing PodSecurityPolicies from Rancher-maintained Apps & Marketplace workloads {#remove-psp-rancher-workloads}
+### Removing PodSecurityPolicies from Rancher-Maintained Apps & Marketplace Workloads {#remove-psp-rancher-workloads}

-For workloads installed using Helm charts that Rancher maintains, a new version of the charts with the format v102.x.y is being released with Rancher v2.7.2.
-This version contains mechanisms to allow removal of PodSecurityPolicies installed with previous versions of the chart.
-Previous non-standard PodSecurityPolicy switches have been replaced with the standardized `global.cattle.psp.enabled` switch, which is turned off by default in the new version.
+Rancher v2.7.2 offers a new major version of Rancher-maintained Helm charts. v102.x.y allows you to remove PSPs that were installed with previous versions of the chart.
+This new version replaces non-standard PSPs switches with the standardized `global.cattle.psp.enabled` switch, which is turned off by default.

-Ensure you do the following actions _while still in Kubernetes v1.24_:
+You must perform the following steps _while still in Kubernetes v1.24_:
-1. Configure the Pod Security Admission controller to suit your needs.
-Rancher allows you to configure this via [Pod Security Admission Configuration Templates](#psa-config-templates).
-    Review the templates and choose one of them, or create your own and apply to the clusters you are migrating.
+1. Configure the PSA controller to suit your needs.
+You can use one of Rancher's built-in [PSA Configuration Templates](#psa-config-templates), or create a custom template and apply it to the clusters that you are migrating.

-2. Map the PodSecurityPolicies that are still in use in your cluster into Pod Security Standards:
+1. Map your active PSPs to Pod Security Standards:
-    * You can find out which PodSecurityPolicies are still in use in your cluster by running
+    1. See which PSPs are still active in your cluster:
       ```
       kubectl get pods \
         --all-namespaces \